| What is mindfulness?

 medical conditions that would benefit from a complementary

-Dr. Handlin is a licensed psychologist and the only person
+(Although Dr. Handlin is a licensed psychologist and was the first person in NJ Certified to teach MBSR and